 The Science Behind It

-, it was discovered that the amount of weight you lift will not affect either strength gains or muscle growth differently.
+In a new study, it was discovered that the amount of weight you lift will not affect either strength gains or muscle growth differently.
 Lifting light weights yielded the same overall results as lifting heavier weights.

 Over the course of a 12-week training period, almost 50 men were divided into two groups.
 One group lifted heavy, while the other lifted light.
 They all trained to volitional failure, meaning they pushed their muscles as hard as they could before they reached muscular fatigue.

 At the end of the study, the researchers examined the men to determine what differences there were between the two groups.
-The only noticeable difference was in their bench press ability--the heavy-lifting group's Bench Press increased about 30% more than the light-lifting group.
+The only noticeable difference was in their bench press ability–the heavy-lifting group’s Bench Press increased about 30% more than the light-lifting group.
 But, other than that, there were no significant differences in their muscle size, electrical activity, and hormone concentrations.
 Lean body mass increased equally in both groups, meaning both groups saw the same benefits in terms of fat loss and muscle building.
 Both groups gained 2.4 pounds of muscle over the 12-week study.
 The result: lifting heavy and light can lead to the same outcome.

 What Does This Mean For You?